novaeco-tech/ecosystem-core/website/docs/guides/dev-guide.md

 # Developer Guide

-This guide provides practical steps for working with the Nova Ecosystem Core.
+This guide provides practical steps for working with the NovaEco Core.

 ## Local Development
 - Use DevContainers for consistent environments.